Lobster, Prawn Seafood Pot Pie, a lavish delicious dish that epitomizes the meaning of comfort and class.

 For the filling:

-- In a medium sauce pan drizzle in 2 tbsp of olive oil.
+- In a medium sauce pan drizzle in 2 tablespoon of olive oil.
 Toss in onion, carrots and potatoes.
 Cook for about 3 minutes.

 - Add in peas, corn, and saute for another 2 minutes.